Hi. I'm David Davisson. I am the Information Literacy Librarian at the Macdonald-Kelce Library at The University of Tampa.

 Q: Can I get presentation for my AWR201 class?

-Q: Can I get a presentation for my BAC or HON101 class?
+Q: Can I get a presentation for my UTAMPA or HON101 class?

-A: Unfortunately we don't have enough librarians to teach to all the different sections, so we only present to BAC103 & BAC104.
+A: Unfortunately we don't have enough librarians to teach to all the different sections, however we will schedule presentations for BAC103 & BAC104.
 We emphasize teaching to the AWR sections, so we reach many students during their research projects for that class.
 We teach to BAC103 & BAC104 because we noticed that many of those students end up not taking the AWR class.

 Q. Can I get a presentation for my upper-division or graduate-level class that goes beyond the introductory level presentation?